-These provisions shall not apply to petitions and communications that do not require a decision.
+These provisions shall not apply to petitions and communications that do not require a decision

-Rule 204 Arrangement of annexes
+Rule 215 Arrangement of annexes

-The annexes to these Rules of Procedure shall be arranged under the following three headings:
+The annexes to these Rules of Procedure shall be arranged under the following four headings:

-- a) implementing provisions for procedures under these Rules, adopted by a majority of the votes cast (Annex VI); - b) provisions adopted in implementation of specific terms of the Rules of Procedure and in accordance with the procedures and majority rules laid down therein (Annexes I, II, III, IV, V, VII(A) and (C), IX and XV); - c) interinstitutional agreements or other provisions adopted pursuant to the Treaties which are applicable within Parliament or which have a bearing on its operation.
-Decisions to annex such provisions to the Rules of Procedure shall be taken by Parliament by a majority of the votes cast, on a proposal from its committee responsible (Annexes VII(B), VIII, X, XI, XII, XIII, XIV and XVI).
+- a) implementing provisions for procedures under these Rules, adopted by a majority of the votes cast (Annex VII); - b) provisions adopted in implementation of specific terms of the Rules of Procedure and in accordance with the procedures and majority rules laid down therein (Annexes I, II, III, IV, V, VI, VIII(A), (C) and (D), and X); - c) interinstitutional agreements or other provisions adopted pursuant to the Treaties which are applicable within Parliament or which have a bearing on its

+- operation.
+Decisions to annex such provisions to the Rules of Procedure shall be taken by Parliament by a majority of the votes cast, on a proposal from its committee responsible (Annexes VIII(B), IX, XI, XII, XIII, XIV, XV, and XIX). - d) guidelines and codes of conduct adopted by the relevant bodies of Parliament (Annexes XVI, XVII, XVIII and XX).